Skip to content

 Deployment Runbook

-This document provides step-by-step procedures for deploying, rolling back, and managing the FreezeDesign webshop application in both staging and production environments.
+This document provides step-by-step procedures for deploying, rolling back, and managing the FreezeDesign webshop application.

 Table of Contents